hallison/bash-toolbox/man/bcmd.5.md

 * `+`:

-  Add a command line that will interpreted by `bert`.
+  Add a command line that will interpreted by `bcmd`.
 That is, the command line will be runned in stack of the commands.

-Example of the usage a `bert` file contents:
+Example of the usage a `bcmd` file contents:

     = Build homepage and documentation